Timeline of the Syrian civil war (2021): May

 On 2 May, SOHR reported, ISIS militants killed 4 Syrian soldiers and injured 8 others after they launched an attack on Syrian positions in the eastern Homs desert.

-On 3 May, ahead of Syria's presidential elections, the Supreme Constitutional Court of Syria approved three applications out of the 51 which were submitted.
+On 3 May, ahead of Syria's presidential elections, the Supreme Constitutional Court of Syria approved three applications out of the 51 that were submitted.
 48 other applications were turned down by the court, as they did not make the constitutional and legal prerequisite.
 On the same day, an SDF commander was shot dead by suspected ISIS militants east of Deir ez-zor.

 On 4 May, Syrian government military officials met in Damascus with their counterparts from Saudi Arabia in a sign of thawing relations between the government and those other Arab states (see Foreign relations of Syria).

 The same day, SOHR reported, two Syrian soldiers were killed and many others were injured, some seriously, after ISIS operatives ambushed a group of Syrian army vehicles as they left the al-Kamm oil station in the east Deir ez-Zor desert.
 The SOHR also reported the deaths of 2 Syrian soldiers after they were shot dead by gunmen in the town of Um Walad in the eastern countryside of Daraa.
 ISIL later claimed responsibility.

 On 5 May, the Syrian state media announced that an Israeli attack was carried out in northwestern Syria's Latakia, which led to the death of one person.
-Apart from the civilian who was killed during the attack which hit a civilian plastics factory, six others were also wounded, according to Reuters.
+Apart from the civilian who was killed during the attack, which hit a civilian plastics factory, six others were also wounded, according to Reuters.
 Masyaf town in Hama province was also said to have been targeted in the attack, Deutsche Welle added.
 However, the Syrian aerial defenses managed to engage some of the missiles, as they intercepted them.
 No immediate comments were made by the Israel Defence Forces, in line with its policy of neither confirming nor denying its operation in Syria.

 On 6 May, the SOHR reported that 3 members of the Palestinian Liwa al-Quds were killed and 12 others were injured by ISIS operatives after combing the al-Amour mountains searching for ISIS cells.
 The SOHR also reported that a Syrian soldier was shot dead by unknown gunmen in the Al-Suwaidaa.

 On 7 May, SOHR reported, Syrian forces targeted, with two guided missiles, two vehicles, including a military vehicle belonging to HTS, on the outskirts of Atareb city in western Aleppo.
 The attack left two HTS members dead and two other members injured.